|

 waymarker close to the last stone barn guides you to a walkers’ gate,

+which you go through and turn right.
 A track leads you down to a stream which you

 can cross via some square stepping stones.
 The path then curves to the right